XujuanChen/gcp-test/README.md

 <br/>
 Use Cloud SDK

-# run python3 -V
+run python3 -V

-# Use the python3 interpreter on your path
+Use the python3 interpreter on your path

-# export CLOUDSDK_PYTHON=python3
+run export CLOUDSDK_PYTHON=python3

-# download Cloud SDK
+download Cloud SDK

-# run ./google-cloud-sdk/install.sh
+run ./google-cloud-sdk/install.sh

-# run ./google-cloud-sdk/bin/gcloud init
+run ./google-cloud-sdk/bin/gcloud init

-# choose a number for a project to connect
+choose a number for a project to connect